MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.70-Authorization-Acts-Appropriations-Acts-Other-Statutory-Restrictions-Foreign-Acquisition/section-225.7003-3.md

 (ii) A domestic nonavailability determination that applies to more than one contract (*i.e.,* a class domestic nonavailability determination), requires the approval of the USD(A&S).

-(A) At least 30 days before making a domestic nonavailability determination that would apply to more than one contract, the USD(A&S) will, to the maximum extent practicable, and in a manner consistent with the protection of national security and confidential business information -
+(A) At least 30 days before making a domestic nonavailability determination that would apply to more than one contract, the USD(A&S) will, to the maximum extent practicable, and in a manner consistent with the protection of national security and confidential business information—

 (*1*) Publish a notice on the Federal Business Opportunities Web site (*http://www.FedBizOpps.gov* or any successor site) of the intent to make the domestic nonavailability determination; and

 (*2*) Solicit information relevant to such notice from interested parties, including producers of specialty metal mill products.

-(B) The USD(A&S) -
+(B) The USD(A&S)—

 (*1*) Will take into consideration all information submitted in response to the notice in making a class domestic nonavailability determination;